Running Jobs on Cirrus

 Note

-For parallel jobs, you should request exclusive node access with the
+For parallel jobs, you should generally request exclusive node access with the

 performance.